Low-energy excitations and transport functions of the one-dimensional Kondo insulator: Truncation effects

 \section{Truncation effects}

 To obtain an estimate of the accuracy of the calculated conductivities, we performed several calculations using different truncation levels.
 A typical result of such a comparison for $U=4$ and $\beta=4$ is shown in Fig.~\ref{fig:compare}.
 The actual results in the main text are obtained for a truncation using $(m_f=1000, m_b=2000)$, corresponding to the truncation level during the forward and backward propagation.
+These bond dimensions are chosen in the calculations as large as possible to ensure high accuracy but small enough that the calculation can finish in a reasonable calculation time of several days.
 In Fig.~\ref{fig:compare}, we show the differences between this truncation and lower truncation levels with $(m_f=1500, m_b=2500)$, which must be assumed closer to the exact result.
 We see that the difference between the $(m_f=1500, m_b=2500)$ result and the $(m_f=1000, m_b=2000)$ result is always smaller than $0.0005$.
 Furthermore, the integrated value of the current-current correlation function is also smaller than $0.0005$.
-To obtain the thermal conductivity, we need to multiply this value with $\beta^2$ resulting in an estimated absolute error of $0.008$ for $U=4$ and $\beta=4$.
+To obtain the thermal conductivity, we need to multiply this value with $\beta^2$, resulting in an estimated absolute error of $0.008$ for $U=4$ and $\beta=4$.
 We repeated similar calculations for $U=8$.
 We find that the error increases with decreasing temperatures and increasing interaction strengths.
 Furthermore, the factor $\beta^2$ additionally amplifies the error at small temperatures.
 Thus, we estimate that we can calculate conductivities with sufficient accuracy for $T>0.1$. \end{appendix}